Welcome to the Computer Vision and Multimedia Lab website.

 The transition from 2D to tactile version is the thesis project of Roberto Nour for his Bachelor degree in Electronic and Computer Engineering (University of Pavia, a.y.
 2018/2019), under the supervision of prof. Virginio Cantoni.
 The 3D model has been adapted for 3D printing by Massimiliano Pini.
 Advice from Nicola Stilla (Unione Italiana dei Ciechi e degli Ipovedenti - Consiglio Regionale Lombardo) and Giovanni Caserta.
-The first test 3D prints are by Stefania Marconi (3D4MED).
-At the beginning of 2024 a 3D printing is underway by the Fondazione Giorgio Amendola - Associazione Lucana in Piemonte Carlo Levi.
+The first test 3D prints were made by Stefania Marconi (3D4MED).
+The final 3D print is done by the Fondazione Giorgio Amendola - Associazione Lucana in Piemonte Carlo Levi.

 “Lucania ’61” by Carlo Levi, image from Il Telero di Carlo Levi da Torino un viaggio nella Questione Meridionale, Ed .
 Il Rinnovamento, 2015.